 8 ways to encourage a healthy relationship with food

 At Healthy Food Guide we recommend dropping the focus off weight when it comes to how you talk to children and teens about food and exercise.
 Instead, you can encourage healthy behaviours by, first, modelling them and, second, providing an environment that supports good choices.

 - Try to avoid diet talk or being negative about your own or other people’s appearance.
-Talk, instead, about what the great things bodies can do such as dancing, painting, climbing or kicking a football around
+Talk, instead, about the great things bodies can do such as dancing, painting, climbing or kicking a football around

 - Avoid demonising foods.
 There are no ‘good’ or ‘bad’ foods.
 There are just foods that you need more of to fuel your body and brain well, and those that are to be enjoyed occasionally for fun and flavour.
 Both are part of a healthy diet.
 Focus on what to include more of in a healthy diet, not what to exclude

 - Sit down at the table for as many distraction-free meals as possible.
 This is a great place to model healthy eating, catch up over the day’s events and make it easier to tune into hunger and fullness cues